Mastering Exponentiation in C: Basic Methods, pow(), and Matrix Power Calculations

 1. Introduction

-2. Basic Exponentiation
+2. Basic Exponentiation Calculation

-Calculating Powers Using the Ternary Operator
+Using the Ternary Operator for Exponentiation

 #include <stdio.h>